Demultiplexing with Cutadapt

 Page 1 - Input

 Barcode File - Select the mapping file that establishes the connection between each barcode and sample.
+In the case of Paired-End, Barcodes from this file will be matched against the Upstream Files.

-Barcodes sequences can be provided in three different formats:
+Barcode sequences can be provided in three different formats:

 1. Two-Columns TXT/CSV file: Barcode files are simple TXT files or CSV/TSV files.
 Each line should contain an identifier (descriptive name for the barcode), and the barcode itself (A/C/G/T), separated by a TAB character.
 Example: